Orphan wells in Alberta, Canada: Strategic packaging of costly liabilities with productive assets

-A International Institute for Sustainable Development (IISD) report said that many of the orphan well sites were sold "strategically to insolvent operators".
+An International Institute for Sustainable Development (IISD) report said that many of the orphan well sites were sold "strategically to insolvent operators".
 These owners avoid PPP responsibilities which included paying the hefty price of "end-of-life decommissioning and restoration work".
 Citing the case of the insolvent Bellatrix Exploration Ltd, which sold its unwanted wells to a numbered shell company—also under threat of insolvency—a 2021 Financial Post article also said that this "murky practice" of misusing the bankruptcy process to get rid of liabilities while keeping valuable assets is raising concerns.
 The OWA says as owners shirk their responsibility the collective becomes responsible for the liabilities.

 Fifty percent of the delinquent wells are owned by small junior companies that have insufficient finances but are still able to produce and collect revenue.
 The RMA says that the AER "props" up small companies to avoid increasing the already concerning number of orphan wells which results primarily from bankruptcies.
 The AER says that it is the RMA's role to collect taxes.
 A lawyer representing Action Surface Rights, a landowners group, Christine Laing, called on the AER to use the power it has more often and in a timely fashion to "protect the public interest".
 Cases, such as Lexin and Sequoia, shed light on the complexity and opacity of ownership groups.
 It also drew attention to the way in which AER licensed, and ATB Financial provided loans, to small limited liability companies that had insufficient financing.
 This allowed them to take on risky legacy wells, then declare bankruptcy and avoid paying for clean up.